 * U.S. oil set to post biggest weekly fall since June

-U.S. crude oil prices have been depressed by a seasonal dip in demand and increasing domestic oil production that has boosted stockpiles, particularly on the U.S. Gulf coast.
-Signs of growing inventories pushed the Brent/WTI spread to a near seven-month low of more than $13 a barrel earlier this week.
+U.S. light crude oil has been depressed by a seasonal dip in demand and increasing domestic oil production that has boosted stockpiles, particularly in the U.S. Gulf coast.

 "The worst of this year's supply shortfalls is now behind us, with maintenance at non-OPEC fields largely complete and some of the lost OPEC production also coming back in Libya, Nigeria and Iraq," Chauhan added.